11 Jul 2024 • Real Estate

 A lease agreement is a legal document—a contract between a landlord, who rents out the property, and a tenant, who pays rent.
 This agreement specifies all rights and responsibilities regarding the leased property, which is why the parties should have one.

-With a written lease agreement, the parties establish clear terms under which a certain property is leased, can be used, and how it will be paid for.
+With a written lease agreement, the parties establish clear terms under which a certain property is leased and can be used, as well as how it will be paid for.
 This way, the parties ensure clarity on terms and conditions and prevent potential disputes in the future.

 In this article, we will explore questions such as: